Polynomial time guarantees for the Burer-Monteiro method: Experiments

 For our first experiment we consider a random SDP with a planted solution.
 More precisely, we consider a matrix $X_0 \in \SS^n$, $X_0 \succeq 0$ of rank~$r$, where $n:= 50$ and $r \in \{4,7,12\}$.
 We then generate a random SDP for which $X_0$ is an optimal solution.
 To do so, we first generate $m := \tau(r)$ random constraints that are satisfied at $X_0$.
 Afterwards, we find a cost matrix $C$ in the normal cone of~$X_0$ (this requires solving an auxiliary SDP).

 For each $r\in \{4,7,12\}$ we generate 100 random SDPs as above.
-We solve these SDPs with the Burer-Monteiro method, using different values of~$p$ (the rank of~$Y$) and random initializations. \Cref{fig:exp1} shows the percentage of experiments solved correctly for each value of $r$ and~$p$.
+We solve these SDPs with the Burer-Monteiro method, using different values of~$p$ (the rank of~$Y$) and random initializations.
+The initial points are matrices with i.i.d.\ normalized Gaussian entries. \Cref{fig:exp1} shows the percentage of experiments solved correctly for each value of $r$ and~$p$.
 We regard an experiment as ``correct'' if the criticality conditions from~\eqref{eq:approxoptimal} are satisfied.

 \Cref{fig:exp1} illustrates that there is a sharp phase transition at the Barvinok-Pataki bound $p=\nobreak r$.
 Above the Barvinok-Pataki bound, the Burer-Monteiro method solves most instances.
 Beneath the Barvinok-Pataki bound, it is not just that our techniques stop working, but that the method itself usually fails.
 Note that previous work~\cite{Pumir2018,Bhojanapalli2018} required $p$ to be larger than~$3 r/\sqrt{2}$.
 However, we see from experiments that the phase transition is much sharper than this.
 It remains an interesting open question to investigate for what types of structured SDPs having a smaller $p$ might suffice \cite{Bandeira2016,Mei2017}.